Clifton Webb: Personal life

-Throughout his career Clifton Webb remained a confirmed bachelor, and had no children.
+Throughout his career, Clifton Webb remained a confirmed bachelor and had no children.
 He lived with his mother until her death at age 91 in 1960, leading Noël Coward to remark, "It must be terrible to be orphaned at 71."

 Actor Robert Wagner, who co-starred with Webb in the films Stars and Stripes Forever and Titanic and considered the actor one of his mentors, stated in his memoirs, Pieces of My Heart: A Life, that "Clifton Webb was gay, of course, but he never made a pass at me, not that he would have."
-According to a journal article published more than 40 years after Webb's death, his sexual orientation was frequently alluded to through many veiled references in entertainment newspaper columns, though the article does not provide digital scans of any of them.
+According to a journal article published more than 40 years after Webb's death, his sexual orientation was frequently alluded to through many veiled references in entertainment newspaper columns, though the article does not note which ones.

 On the Kraft Music Hall network radio broadcast of March 25, 1948, Webb exchanged banter with singer/actor Al Jolson and pianist/comedian Oscar Levant, with Webb, then near 60 himself, charging Jolson with "having aged".
-"You're not exactly a boy," responded Jolson, to which Levant added, "He's not exactly a girl, either."
+"You're not exactly a boy", responded Jolson, to which Levant added, "He's not exactly a girl, either."

 Later years and death

 Due to health problems, Webb spent the last five years of his life as a recluse at his home in Beverly Hills, California.
-On October 13, 1966, Webb suffered a fatal heart attack at his home at the age of 76.
+On October 13, 1966, Webb suffered a fatal heart attack at his home; he was 76.
 He is interred in crypt 2350, corridor G-6, Abbey of the Psalms in Hollywood Forever Cemetery, alongside his mother.